Next-order asymptotics for the volume of Schatten balls: Introduction

 see e.g.~\cite[Sec.~4.2]{DFG+23}.
 This corresponds to the partition function of a Laguerre $\beta$-ensemble with potential $V(x)=v_p|x|^{p/2}$.
 The leading order asymptotics for $\tilde{Z}_{n,p,\beta}$ can again be obtained via large deviations, leading to \eqref{eq:sim-asym}.
-However, the results in \cite{LS17} do not apply and it goes beyond the scope of the present work to derive next-order asymptotics for $\tilde{Z}_{n,p,\beta}$ and $B_{p,\beta}^n$.
+However, the results in \cite{LS17} do not apply because of a blow-up of the corresponding equilibrium density near the boundary of its support.
+It goes beyond the scope of the present work to derive next-order asymptotics for $\tilde{Z}_{n,p,\beta}$ and $B_{p,\beta}^n$.
+For completeness, we note that in case of $p=\infty$ it can be derived that (see e.g. \cite{JKP24})

-\begin{remark} The unit balls $B_{p,\beta}^n$ and $\bpb$ can also be studied for $0<p<1$.
-Then \eqref{eq:sim-asym} and \eqref{eq:sim-sym} as well as Theorem~\ref{thm:CKM} continue to hold.
-However, even neglecting regularity assumptions, the proof of Theorem~\ref{thm:main} and the underlying large deviation principle in \cite{LS17} are limited to $p\ge 1$.
-This is because, while the microscopic limit point process in the bulk is the universal sine$_2$-process for $p\ge 1$, it becomes dependent on $p$ for $p<1$, see \cite{BEY14,CKM23}.
-Since the minimizer of the rate function is the free energy which is uniquely given by the sine$_{\beta}$-process, see \cite{EHL21,HM25}, the large deviation principle in \cite{LS17} cannot hold in its present form if $p<1$. \end{remark}
+The unit balls $B_{p,\beta}^n$ and $\bpb$ can even be studied for $0<p<1$.
+Then \eqref{eq:sim-asym} and \eqref{eq:sim-sym} as well as Theorem~\ref{thm:CKM} (with a possibly modified constant term) continue to hold.
+However, the proof of Theorem~\ref{thm:main} and the underlying large deviation principle in \cite{LS17} appear to be limited to $p\ge 1$.
+This is because the rate function in \cite{LS17} is the free energy which is uniquely minimized by the sine$_{\beta}$-process, see \cite{EHL21,HM25}.
+While the microscopic limit point process in the bulk of many $\beta$-ensembles is given by the universal sine$_{\beta}$-process, see \cite{BEY14,Meh91,VV09}, for $\beta=2$ and $p<1$ the density $f_p$ develops a singularity at zero near which the limit point process depends on $p$, see \cite{CKM23}.
+In case of $\beta\in \{1,4\}$, it is an open problem to extend Theorem~\ref{thm:main} to $p=1$ for which

+The logarithmic singularity at the origin prevents direct application of the results in \cite{LS17} but possibly behaves well enough such that the approach may be adapted to this case.

 \begin{remark} Heuristically, the unit balls $B_{p,\beta}^n$ and $\IB_{p,\beta}^n$ are non-commutative versions of $\IB_p^n=\{x\in \IR^n\colon \sum_{i=1}^{n}|x_i|^p\le 1\}$.
 To compare, note that